Art in Sierra Leone: Woodworking

 In general, there are clear regional differences in the wood carving techniques of the forest communities (the Mende, Vai, and Bullom) with smooth edges and intricate details.
 The savannah style (the Temne Limba, and Loko communities), in contrast, is defined by abstract styles with straight lines and bold contrasts.

 Twin figures are prominent in Temne cultural practice and the wood carvings play a key role in the ceremonial life of the community.
-These figures of no more than a foot tall are created with a twin child passes away, and are used initially as a play partner for the living twin and as a ceremonial site for the mother.
+These figures of no more than a foot tall are created when a twin child passes away, and are used initially as a play partner for the living twin and as a ceremonial site for the mother.

 The twin figures are carved into a number of other ceremonial related wood, including staffs for religious initiation and healing.
 Associated with these figures is the construction of small-scale houses for the twin (called ka-bangka in Temne) which are spread throughout the area.
 This use of twin figures is associated with wider spiritual powers that twins are claimed to possess in Temne beliefs.